QichangZheng/ECMA_31320_Project/README.md

 # Project

-## The code needed for the econometric analysis is an Rscript named ``did_apr_may.R''.
+## The code needed for the econometric analysis is an Rscript named ``main_regression.R''.

 ## The steps below introduces the procedure to collect data from scraping Weibo and to process data into an analyzable data set.
-The scraping process can be very time-consuming, so we recommend diretly running the Rscript mentioned above to see the graphic and regression results.
+The scraping process can be very time-consuming, so we recommend directly running the Rscript mentioned above to see the graphic and regression results.

 ## Step 1: Configuration
 ### Install the required packages